 After becoming a parent herself, Karin decided to focus solely on parent education.
 Utilizing all her years of experience and academic studies, she created curriculum and began teaching early parenting classes at Kaiser Permanente in Redwood City, California before joining the team at Early Childhood Matters.
 Karin has a passion for guiding, supporting, and empowering parents so they can do the same for their children.
 When not teaching, you can find her enjoying local music, art, and nature excursions with her family.

-Director of Customer Relations and Marketing
+Director of Marketing and Customer Relations

 Kellam Eanes has worked in children's media for over thirteen years.
 She holds degrees in Journalism and Mass Communication and Communications Studies from the University of North Carolina at Chapel Hill and Project Management Certification from UC Berkeley.
 She became passionate about Early Childhood Matters after taking multiple classes and benefiting immensely from working with Rebecca in San Francisco.
 She is an active volunteer at an experiential learning/adventure school and is constantly on the path of learning all she can about early childhood education, play-based learning, and immersive nature play.
-She is the mother to an active seven year old, Atticus, and lives the Blue Ridge Mountains of North Carolina.
+She is the mother to an active seven year old, Atticus, and new baby Esme, and lives the Blue Ridge Mountains of North Carolina.

 Instructor, Private Consultations

 Judith Young has over 30 years of experience of working in public education.
 Her education includes a Bachelor's degree in Music Education; a Master's degree in Early Childhood Education; a Master's degree in Social Work and a Master's degree in Educational Administration.
 Judith has spent years supporting families and is passionate about guiding parents and children to have close and connected relationships.